Best true wireless earbuds for 2021

 I've tested the Apple Airpods, along with many other true wireless earbuds.
 I can see why these unobtrusive, ultra-light headphones are so popular.

-The AirPods work especially well with an iPhone, thanks to Apple's cutting-edge W1 chip.
+Both versions of the AirPods work especially well with an iPhone, thanks to Apple's cutting-edge H1 chip.
 This special wireless technology ensures they pair up quickly and stay connected.
 And they make some of the clearest-sounding phone calls I've ever heard with wireless headphones.

 Best AirPod alternatives